5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 From the Inno help:

 > This section is optional.
 It defines all of the user-customizable tasks Setup will perform during installation.
-These tasks appear as check boxes and radio buttons on the Select Additional Tasks wizard page.
+These tasks appear as checkboxes and radio buttons on the Select Additional Tasks wizard page.

 In our example we specify only one task, and it's linked to `desktopicon` (see the [Icons] section).